"Does Life Have Meaning?" - Facing Existential Emptiness

 Psychiatrist Viktor Frankl, drawing on his experience in Nazi concentration camps, concluded that "the most fundamental human motivation is neither pleasure nor power, but the pursuit of meaning."
 His book Man's Search for Meaning documents how those who found meaning even in extreme conditions were the ones who survived.

 In modern society, a growing number of people experience existential emptiness - not knowing "what they are living for" - despite material abundance.
-According to a WHO survey, about 40% of young people in developed countries report "not feeling that life has meaning."
+Multiple surveys of young people in developed countries show that a significant proportion report "not feeling that life has meaning."
 It is precisely because basic survival is guaranteed that the question of "the meaning of life" becomes all the more acute.

 Three Sources of Meaning